Fernando Rodney

 Rodney is a three-time MLB All-Star.
 He won the MLB Delivery Man of the Year Award and American League Comeback Player of the Year Award in 2012.
-He throws a 95 mph fastball, and a palmball in the low 80s.
-Rodney is a cousin of Alfredo Fígaro.
+He played for the Dominican Republic in three World Baseball Classic tournaments and holds the tournament record with eight career saves.
+He throws a 95 mph fastball and a palmball in the low 80s.
 He is known for celebrating by shooting a pretend bow and arrow into the sky.